Last updated: 2025-08-29

 Register > Vehicle types

-In this window, you make settings for the vehicle types you are routing.
-This has implications for route optimisation and the way missions are carried out, among other things.
+In this window, you make settings for the vehicle types you are dispatching.
+This has an impact on route optimisation and how shipments are carried out, among other things.

-The vehicle types can, but do not have to, match the price vehicle types in the register Price vehicle types.
+The vehicle types can, but do not have to, match the price vehicle types in the Price vehicle types registry.

 Difference between vehicle type and price vehicle type

-The price vehicle type is the price basis.
+The price vehicle type forms the price basis.
 It is applied to the order and can be selected by the customer in the customer portal, for example.
-The type of vehicle is used in traffic management and affects how the transport is carried out.
-It's basically the same, but there is a register for each, so you can make different settings depending on how you want to handle price-based and planning-based vehicle types.
+The vehicle type is used in dispatch and affects how the transport is carried out.
+It is basically the same, but there is a registry for each of them, so it is possible to make different settings depending on how you want to handle vehicle types that form the basis for prices and planning..

 Code |